List of Bridge to Terabithia characters: Depiction

 Knowing that Jesse loves drawing, Leslie gives him an art set for his birthday.
 He says, "This must have cost a fortune..."
 In return, Leslie tells him, "Well, I can take it back and get a cheaper one if you want."
 Later, to show his appreciation, Jesse gives Leslie a dog which is very nice of him.
 She names it "Prince Terrien, Troll Hunter Extraordinaire".

-Like the book, the film revolves around the dramatic focus of Jesse's horrible relationship with Leslie Burke (played by AnnaSophia Robb).
-He also did not have a crush on Miss Edmunds (played by Zooey Deschanel).
-Leslie's crush on Jesse is hinted in several scenes, such as her reaction to the gift of Prince Terrien by hugging him.
-He falls in love with her the last time he sees her, though it could be argued that seeing her wave goodbye to him from afar, Jessie has a sudden foreshadowing of her death.
-In the wake of Leslie's passing, her father reveals to Jesse that Leslie loved him, and that he was the best friend she ever had.
+Like the book, the film revolves around the dramatic focus of Jesse's relationship with Leslie Burke (played by AnnaSophia Robb).
+He also has a slight crush on Miss Edmunds (played by Zooey Deschanel).
+Jesse has a sudden foreshadowing of Leslie's death.
+In the wake of Leslie's death, her father reveals to Jesse that Leslie loved him, and that he was the best friend she ever had.
 Jesse then comes to realize how much he cared for her and that he really did love her, after which he blames himself for her death due to not inviting her to go to the museum with him.
 He subsequently vents his anger on those around him, which everyone tries to make him forget but only brings him more frustration.
 At the conclusion of the story, Jesse accepts Leslie's death and builds the bridge of Terabithia, making his sister May Belle the new princess.